 Colours of barcode – does it matter?

-Answer, YES!.
-Always ensure that coloured barcodes and backgrounds meet requirement for scanning acceptability.
+The answer is YES!
+Always ensure that coloured barcodes and backgrounds meet requirements for scanning acceptability.
 Click here to see a small selection we have created to guide you when deciding on using coloured barcodes.

 What are QR Codes?

-QR or Quick Response Codes are a type of two-dimensional barcode that can be read using smart phones and dedicated QR reading devices, that link directly to text, emails, websites, phone numbers and more!
-You may have even got to this site by scanning our QR code!
+QR or Quick Response Codes are a type of two-dimensional barcode that can be read using smartphones and dedicated QR reading devices, that link directly to text, emails, websites, phone numbers and more!
+You may have even gotten to this site by scanning our QR code!